If asked to guess what holiday is hardest for me, I don’t think Independence Day would top most people’s lists – but it is.

 The second half of the North Mountain hike is a lot of picking your way up rocks, but right near the summit, the path suddenly levels out and sweeps you into a lovely mossy glade, bracketed on one side by an imposing rock outcrop that provides the view above.
 It’s the top of a mountain straight from Central Casting.
 In 1990, my cabin counselor, Kat, had us make North Mountain our overnight camping trip.
 She woke us the next morning before dawn and we sat on the rock, watching the sun coming up and birds climbing on the thermals, one of my most indelible camp memories.
 I wanted to marry Chimp up here, but practical considerations prevented it.
 He has orders to scatter my ashes there.
 I’m entirely certain that’s the next time I’ll get there.

 It’s not great fun to have Independence Day be the day I cry about not being on the mountain.
 I know, rationally, that I’ll probably never get to the reunion, but the next year-ing, in addition to emotionally crushing me on an annual basis, gives me something to look forward to – so I keep it around.
-I know that the real treatment for campsickness, this being Life After St. George’s, is to continue to work to make the rest of the world more like camp, putting into practice its sneakily-inculcated ideas about service, social justice, activism, and the value of diversity.
+I know that the real treatment for campsickness, this being Life After St. George’s, is to work to make the rest of the world more like camp, putting into practice its sneakily-inculcated ideas about love, acceptance, service, social justice, activism, and the value of diversity.
 I fail at it all the time, but I forgive myself and keep trying when I can.
-Camp was the easy setting of that; the rest of the world is hard.
+We talked about it on the mountain: Camp is the easy setting; the rest of the world is hard.

 And I think all of us who went there probably have moments of wanting to go back to the easy version for a little while.